farao-community/farao-community.github.io/pages/docs/castor/angle-monitoring/result.md

 The AngleMonitoringResult object contains the results of the angle monitoring algorithm.

 #### Status {#result-status}
-The AngleMonitoringResult has methods describing the security status of the network in regard to the angle constraints defined in the CRAC:
+The AngleMonitoringResult describes the security status of the network in regard to the angle constraints defined in the CRAC:
 - **SECURE**: the network is secure; no angle thresholds are violated
 - **UNSECURE**: the network is not secure; at least one angle CNEC has an angle constraint